Jakob Altaras

-Jakob Altaras (1918–2001) was a Croatian-German physician and president of the Jewish community Giessen.
+Jakob Altaras (1918–2001) was a Croatian-German physician and president of the Jewish community in Giessen.

 Early life and education

 Altaras was born as the youngest of six brothers in Split, Croatia on 12 October 1918 to a poor Sephardic Jewish family of Regina and Leon Altaras.
 He finished elementary school and Classical gymnasium in Split.
 Altaras studied at the School of Medicine, University of Zagreb.
 On a third year, his studies were interrupted by World War II and Independent State of Croatia regime in 1941.
 Altaras returned to Split from where he moved to Bari, Italy.
 There he studied and graduated from the Faculty of Medicine and Surgery University of Bari.
 After the war he moved back to Zagreb and returned to studies at the University of Zagreb from where he graduated in the 1946.